LayanJethwa/games/README.md

-A collection of all the games I've coded
+A collection of all the games I've coded.